Beauty's Toxic Relationship with Plastic: 3 Things They Don't Want You to Know

 |The impact of giving up plastic bottled water alone could have an immediate effect on climate change - oil consumption, emissions, plastic waste, and microplastics.|

 The beauty industry relies on hundreds of billions of cheap plastic skincare containers.
-In 2017, the beauty and personal care market size was over 455 billion.
+In 2017, the beauty and personal care market size was over 455 billion dollars - and growing at a rate of 5% per year.
 It’s estimated that global production of cosmetics containers is 120-150 billion per year.

 In 2019, the top 10 lip balm brands in the U.S. sold almost 200 million units of lip balm.
-In our previous article about ethical beauty brand design, we highlighted a case study example about the lip balm industry and packaging costs.
 A switch to truly sustainable skincare containers is something that big corporations want to avoid given the (up to) 50x increase in packaging costs alone.

 When it comes to beauty packaging there are a lot of common and recognizable options, along with some newer, exciting alternatives.
 The product you buy will likely have many different levels of packaging and labelling.
 For example: